From the Bosch Farm to Smart Agriculture

-From hydraulics to robotics
+From hydraulics to the IoT

 But that’s not all.
 From field connectivity to machinery, Bosch solutions support farmers in their everyday work and help optimize harvests or make operating processes more efficient.
 Bosch is also applying MEMS sensors originally developed for cars to agriculture.
 These sensors measure relevant values such as temperature and humidity, and transmit them via the cloud to farmers’ smartphones.
 Using an app, they are able to keep an eye on their crops at all times, no matter where they are, without having to actively check on crops in the field.
 Farmers save time and increase the quality and yields of their products.